Libertrip/bokun/README.md

   A Bokun wrapper for Elixir

-## Warning
-  This library is under development
+## NOTE: This library is alpha software, and still under development.
+Use at your own risk.
+API changes might occur without notice.

 ## Installation